Nandita-Nandakumar/Addons_Project/README.md

 ------------------------------------------------------------
-Identifying users with non-bundle add_ons excluding RSN.
+Identifying users with add_ons that are not a part of the bundle they're on excluding RSN.